How Can Organizations and Leaders Harness the Power of Dialogue?

 Jesus was in dialogue with individuals of all walks of life: men and women, Jews and Gentiles, rich and poor, uneducated fishermen and doctors of the law, sick and whole, believers and nonbelievers, criminals and soldiers.
 He taught through stories, metaphors, and questions.
 Jesus was a master at introducing openings for conversations to occur.

-Following Jesus’ example, Christians through the ages have opened up dialogue among people and have held the ideals of equality and collaboration.
+Following Jesus’ example, Christians through the ages have opened up a dialogue among people and have held the ideals of equality and collaboration.
 For example, in the dark history of slavery in our country, although some Christians misused the Bible to protect slavery, many others opened their homes and their hearts to runaway slaves.
-And the abolition of slavery came about as a result of many controversial conversations not only at the highest levels, but also throughout the entire country.
+And the abolition of slavery came about as a result of many controversial conversations not only at the highest levels but also throughout the entire country.

 The importance of dialogue can be seen through the lens of cultures far and wide.
 The Greeks saw dialogue as the cornerstone of civic practice, inseparable from self-governing.
 Their capacity for exchanging ideas among themselves established the foundation for democracy.
 Many present-day words and concepts about dialogue originated from the Greeks.
 One could argue that early American settlers’ desire for freedom of expression emanated from ancient Greece.